rgdonohue/GIS-OSS/docs/community_process.md

 # Community Governance & Engagement Process

 Building GIS-OSS “with and by tribes” demands structured, respectful processes that center community governance, cultural protocols, and intergenerational knowledge transfer.
-This playbook outlines how we collaborate from project initiation through long-term stewardship.
+This playbook outlines a proposed collaboration approach—from project initiation through long-term stewardship—and will be adjusted in partnership with each tribe we work alongside.

 ## Governance Bodies & Roles